Exploring the medical benefits of CBD…

-The thyroid is an important endocrine gland that wraps around the front of the windpipe towards the base of the neck.
-Functionally, it secretes hormones that affect every single cell, tissue, and organ type in the body – from metabolism and cholesterol, to heart, bone, and muscle function.
+The thyroid is an important endocrine gland that wraps around the front of the trachea at the base of the neck.
+It secretes a variety of hormones that regulate systems throughout the body.
+A healthy thyroid gland ensures good heart, bone, and muscle function.

-Likewise, the gland maintains constant communication with the brain via neural synapses, which helps it to regulate bodily homeostasis and control things like metabolism, heart rate, internal body temperature, and even emotional response.
-Disorders with the thyroid can cause an incredibly wide range of symptoms, as well as potentially life-threatening health complications.
+The gland also maintains communication with the brain, which helps it to modulate internal homeostasis.
+The thyroid also affects processes like metabolism, heart rate, body temperature, and even emotional responses.
+Thyroid disorders can produce a wide range of symptoms, as well as life-threatening health complications.

-Thyroid glands that release either too much (hyperthyroidism) or too little (hypothyroidism) hormone can be catastrophic to organ functioning and, ultimately, overall health and well-being.
+Thyroid glands that release either too much (hyperthyroidism) or too little (hypothyroidism) hormone can be catastrophic to organ functioning and to your health and well-being.
 Specific disorders of the thyroid can include things like:

-Since thyroid conditions can cause so many different malfunctions in so many different parts of the body, it can be very difficult to try and detect a specific disorder.
-However, once other causes have been eliminated, there are specific tests that can be administered to check for thyroid deficiency.
-These can include biopsies (in the instance of nodes or masses on the thyroid), blood tests that check for proper levels of T3, T4, and thyroid stimulating hormone (TSH), and thyroid imaging (such as ultrasound or radioactive iodine scans).
+Because thyroid conditions can cause so many malfunctions in the body, it can be difficult to detect a specific disorder.
+Specific tests can check for thyroid imbalances.
+These tests include biopsies, imaging scans (such as ultrasounds or iodine scans), and blood tests that check for proper levels of T3, T4, and thyroid-stimulating hormone (TSH).

 Conventional Thyroid Disorder Treatments (Not CBD)